-To date, over 100 professionals from throughout the Muslim world have graduated from the Program.
-Trust endowments have supported the operation of Harvard's textual and visual collections on the history of Islamic art and architecture, and have enabled the Massachusetts Institute of Technology to develop an outstanding visual and reference collection on the architecture of the 20th century Muslim world.
-The Trust has also underwritten the publication of Muqarnas: An Annual on the Visual Culture of the Islamic World, produced since 1983 through AKPIA's office at Harvard University, and published by Brill, Leiden, the Netherlands.
+To date, over 100 professionals from throughout the Muslim world have graduated from the Programme.
+Endowments have supported the operation of Harvard's textual and visual collections on the history of Islamic art and architecture, and have enabled the Massachusetts Institute of Technology to develop an outstanding visual and reference collection on the architecture of the 20th century Muslim world.
+The Programme also publishes Muqarnas: An Annual on the Visual Culture of the Islamic World, produced since 1983 through AKPIA's office at Harvard University, and published by Brill, Leiden, the Netherlands.

 Currently, there are four Aga Khan Professors (two each at Harvard and MIT) and two documentation centres.
 The Programme also provides funds for lectures and conferences, as well as for students, including post-doctoral students.